EscapeAltDelete/Kikkerino/README.md

   [Plugin Documentation](https://github.com/Chatterino/chatterino2/blob/master/docs/wip-plugins.md)

 ### Issues
-* **Read-Only:** This plugin currently only displays Kick chat messages.
-You cannot send messages through Chatterino.
+* **Read-Only:** This plugin can't send Kick chat messages.

-* **Unofficial API:** This plugin relies on Kick's internal API and WebSocket structure, which Kick could change at any time without notice, potentially breaking the plugin.

 * **No Emotes/Badges:** No emotes or user badges are displayed.
 Only plain text is shown.

 * **Looks bad:** Chat messages are gray and might be hard to read.

+* **Unofficial API:** This plugin relies on Kick's internal API and WebSocket structure, which Kick could change at any time without notice, potentially breaking the plugin.

 ### Disclaimer
 * This was made primarily with AI and prompt engineering.